cmss13-devs/cmss13/tgui/README.md

 - [React guide](https://react.dev/learn)

-If you were already familiar with an older, Ractive-based tgui and want to translate concepts between old and new tgui, read this [interface conversion guide](docs/converting-old-tgui-interfaces.md).
+If you were already familiar with an older, Reactive-based tgui and want to translate concepts between old and new tgui, read this [interface conversion guide](docs/converting-old-tgui-interfaces.md).